Skip to main content

 For example, it’s particularly useful for companies with different departments, teams, or locations that have unique training requirements but still need employees to maintain a uniform standard of competency.

-Equivalencies also work well for extensive or comprehensive topics with the same content covered throughout smaller topics or articles.
+Equivalencies also work well for extensive or comprehensive topics with the same content covered throughout smaller topics.

 This feature allows: